rsatrioadi/arcana/ARCHITECTURE.md

 This filter computes metrics for the graph nodes and adds the computed metrics to the node's properties.
 Currently, the only supported metric is the [*dependency profile*](https://doi.org/10.1109/ICSM.2011.6080827), which applies to classes.
+Dependency profile describes whether a class depends on classes from another package, is being used by classes in another package, both, or none.
+This metrics is stored in the property `dependencyProfile` of class nodes.

 ### Filter: `LLMFilter`